-Exceptions to the GMAT are offered.
-Please contact the school or your advisor for more information.
+Exceptions to the GMAT requirement are offered.
+Please contact your advisor for more information.

 Academic Progress

 After the successful completion of at least six semester credits of graduate course work and a review of academic progress by the graduate advisor, the student will be advanced to candidacy status according to the following criteria: